Josh McDaniels: St. Louis Rams

-Return to New England
+New England Patriots (second stint)

 Following the 2011 season, the Rams fired Spagnuolo as head coach.
-While McDaniels was under contract for the 2012 season, the Rams informed him that they would not hold him to his contract, and would allow him to leave.
-The Patriots then hired McDaniels to act as an offensive assistant coach during their 2011 playoffs, and to replace Bill O'Brien as offensive coordinator/quarterbacks coach for the 2012 season.
-O'Brien left the Patriots after the 2011 season concluded to become head coach at Penn State, but maintained playcalling duties through Super Bowl XLVI.
+While McDaniels was under contract for the 2012 season, the Rams informed him that they would not hold him to his contract, and would allow McDaniels to leave.
+The Patriots then hired him to act as an offensive assistant coach during their 2011 playoffs, and to replace Bill O'Brien as offensive coordinator/quarterbacks coach for the 2012 season.
+O'Brien left the Patriots after the 2011 season ended to become head coach at Penn State, but maintained play calling duties through Super Bowl XLVI.

 During the 2014 season, McDaniels was a part of another championship for the Patriots, winning Super Bowl XLIX against the Seattle Seahawks despite a 10-point deficit in the fourth quarter.
 During the 2016 season, McDaniels coached the offense in another Patriots championship season, this time winning Super Bowl LI against the Atlanta Falcons.
 In the game, the Patriots defeated the Falcons by a score of 34–28 in overtime, this time coming from a 25-point deficit.
-The Patriots scored only 9 points in the first 3 quarters, but overcame a 3 possession deficit to tie the game in the last minute and win in overtime.
+The Patriots scored only nine points in the first three quarters, but overcame a 28–3 third quarter deficit to tie the game in the last minute and win in overtime.

-2 days after Super Bowl LII, on February 6, 2018, McDaniels was announced as the new head coach of the Indianapolis Colts.
-However, McDaniels withdrew from the position on the same day and announced that he had decided to stay with the Patriots.
-In response, his long-time agent, Bob LaMonte, terminated his representation of McDaniels.
+Two days after Super Bowl LII where the Patriots lost 41–33 to the Philadelphia Eagles, on February 6, 2018, McDaniels was announced as the new head coach of the Indianapolis Colts.
+However, he withdrew from the position on the same day and announced that he had decided to stay with the Patriots.
+In response, McDaniels' long-time agent, Bob LaMonte, terminated his representation of McDaniels.
 The Patriots went on to win Super Bowl LIII in 2018, earning McDaniels his third championship as offensive coordinator.
+From 2012 until his hire in Las Vegas, McDaniels was both offensive coordinator and quarterbacks coach for every year in his second stint with the Patriots, except for 2020, when Jedd Fisch was hired as quarterbacks coach.